 After her release from jail, she briefly returned to her mother, but returned to the Manson family during the Tate/LaBianca trial.
 In 1971 she was arrested again, this time for for aiding in the escape of Kenneth Como, a friend of the Manson family, but the charges were eventually dropped.

 District attorney Vincent Bugliosi described Nancy Pitman as a tough, vicious little girl, filled with hostility that was just waiting to erupt.
 But according to a visitor to this website who knew Nancy from high school, Nancy wasn’t vicious at all; “She was NOT vicious.
 She was a sweet little girl, and I adored her.”

 After the Tate/LaBianca trial, Nancy Pitman, Priscilla Cooper and a couple of criminals named Michael Monfort and James Craig moved in together in a cabin in Guerneville.
 James and Lauren Willett, who were friends of the Manson family, decided to move in with Pitman and her friends.
 They took their infant daughter, Heidi, with them.

 In 1972, the decapitated body of James Willett was found in a shallow grave with his hand sticking out of the ground.
 Later, the body of his wife Lauren was discovered buried in the crawl space of a house in Stockton.
 She had been shot in the head.

-Montfort and Craig killed James Willett because they were afraid he would go to the police and give them information about armed robberies that Montfort and Craig had committed.
+Montfort and Craig killed James Willett because they were afraid he would go to the police and give them information about armed robberies that they committed.
 Montfort told the police that he accidentally shot Lauren Willett in the head while playing Russian roulette.